 Profile & aerodynamics: Roofnest sits lower

 For daily drivers and long highway hauls, closed height matters — it drives wind noise and fuel economy.
-The Falcon 2’s wedge closes to about 6.5 inches, the lowest of the three and among the lowest on the market.
-The Skycamp closes to ~8.5 inches, which is excellent for a four-person tent but still taller than a two-person clamshell.
-The Condor, with its softshell stack under a hardtop, is the tallest.
+The Falcon 3 EVO Air’s wedge tapers to just 3 inches at the leading edge (about 8 inches at most), so it cuts wind more cleanly than anything boxier on the market.
+The Skycamp closes to ~8.5 inches with a flatter top, which is excellent for a four-person tent but creates a touch more frontal drag than the Falcon’s wedge.
+The Condor 2 XL Air, a taller fold-out platform built for more floor space, is the tallest of the three.
 If aero is your obsession, Roofnest’s Falcon is the answer.
 Edge: Roofnest.

-• Hardtop softshell folds out to a huge four-person floor.
+• Fold-out hardshell (polycarbonate/ABS) unfolds to a huge three-to-four-person floor.

 • Tall peak — enough headroom to sit up and change.